robdunn4/QSpice/CBlock_Doc/README.md

 * Cblock_DM.h &mdash; Header for DMC compiler.
 * Cblock_VC.h &mdash; Header for MSVC compiler.
 * DbgLog*.h &mdash; DbgLog headers (see above).

+## Trun() Function Tests

+Want to understand how the QSpice C-Block Trunc() function works?
+Maybe start with this code to test your assumptions.

+*Caution: This is ugly code, poorly commented, and not intended for beginners.*

+* TruncTest.zip &mdash; QSpice schematic and C-Block source files.

+Please do share what you learn.